MeyevanderGrinten/coastal-runup/README.md

 # coastal-runup

 Welcome to Coastal Runup: Python-based methods for runup extraction on dissipative beaches.
-This repository contains Python code to delineate runup from timestack images following:
+This repository contains Python code to delineate runup from timestack images with:

 1) A color contrast (CC) method based on local entropy and saturation, and
 2) A machine learning (ML) method based on a simple convolutional neural network (CNN) type architecture informed by five preprocessed input channels of the original timestack image: the grayscale image, I, the